Chorbat Valley: India–Pakistan conflicts

-In 1947, after the independence of the Dominion of India and Dominion of Pakistan, Pakistan launched a tribal invasion of Jammu and Kashmir, which provoked the Maharaja of Jammu and Kashmir to join India.
-The Gilgit Agency to the north rebelled and overthrew the Maharaja's administration.
+In 1947, after the independence of the Dominion of India and Dominion of Pakistan, Jammu and Kashmir faced rebellion in its western districts followed by tribal invasion with Pakistani support, which provoked the Maharaja of Jammu and Kashmir to join India.
+Maharaja's accession to India prompted the Gilgit Scouts in the north to rebel and overthrow the Maharaja's administration.
 The Gilgit Scouts and Muslim members of Jammu and Kashmir State Forces stationed in the area organised themselves under the command of Colonel Aslam Khan, and launched an invasion on the Ladakh wazarat.
-By July–August 1948, the Gilgit Scouts had overrun Kargil, Skardu and the Zoji La pass that connects Ladakh to the Kashmir Valley, reaching the vicinity of Leh.
+By July–August 1948, the Gilgit Scouts had captured Kargil, Skardu and the Zoji La pass that connects Ladakh to the Kashmir Valley, reaching the vicinity of Leh.